dimitri-yatsenko/datajoint-book/book/00-introduction/00-purpose.md

 In this book, we will explore the profound impact of AI on database schema design, computational orchestration, and data queries.
 These core elements of scientific data management and analysis are poised for significant evolution within AI-infused environments.
 From automating repetitive tasks to providing intelligent recommendations, AI tools can streamline database design, optimize computational workflows, and offer insights that were previously out of reach.

 # Contributions
+I, Dimitri Yatsenko, am the principal author of this book, although some of the text is carried over from prior documentation written by our broader team, so my role is both as author and editor.
-I, Dimitri Yatsenko, am the principal author of this book but I welcome and appreciate your contributions, whether as a reviewer or as a contributor.
+I welcome and appreciate your contributions, whether as a reviewer or as a contributor.
 All contributions will be gratefully acknowledged.
 Please feel free to contact me directly or submit an issue in the book's GitHub repository.